feathersjs-ecosystem/feathers-hooks-common/docs/hooks.md

   In MongoDB, foreign keys must be wrapped in ObjectID when used in a query, e.g. `comment.find({ query: { authorId: new ObjectID('111111111111') } })`.

   `mongoKeys` automates this, given the field names of all the foreign keys in the schema.
-This reduces the boilerplate cluuter and reduces the chance of bugs occurring.
+This reduces the boilerplate clutter and reduces the chance of bugs occurring.

 ## paramsFromClient